ajour/ajour/CLI.md

 SUBCOMMANDS:
-    backup     Backup your WTF and/or AddOns folders install    Install an addon from the command line update              Update all addons and WeakAuras
+    backup     Backup your WTF and/or AddOns folders install    Install an addon from the command line update              Update all addons, WeakAura and Plater auras update-addons       Update all addons
-    update-addons       Update all addons from the command line then exit update-auras        Update all WeakAura and Plater auras from the command line then exit
+    update-auras        Update all WeakAura and Plater auras
 ```

 ## Options